 What happens if I miss a dose (Proplex-T)?

-Factor IX is sometimes used only as needed, so you may not be on a dosing schedule.
+Factor IX is sometimes used only when needed, so you may not be on a dosing schedule.
 If you are using the medication regularly, use the missed dose as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and use the medicine at your next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose (Proplex-T)?